Lighting of autumn leaves

 A Western-style house built in 1951 in the park used to be the atelier of Motoo Otaguro, where the memorabilia of the music critic are now on display.

 The inner garden is a Japanese stroll garden landscaped with a pond, streams, trees and rocks.
-The Japanese tea house and the rest area in the administrative building allow visitors to take in the wonderful view of the garden.
+It has the tea house and the rest area in the administrative building, offering a garden view.

 Otaguro Park (photo courtesy: Suginami City, Tokyo)